 In the last year, many of us have had to continue showing up at our job sites and at the office, and we have had terrific flexibility for those that felt they needed to work at home.
 We’ve learned some of what works and some of what doesn’t.
 I’m sure we will continue to learn and innovate and be flexible as we go forward.

 We want everybody to make a plan to come back to the office as soon as possible.
 We want to work with you to make sure you feel safe and will do what is necessary to rotate people and make sure that the workplace and desk areas have appropriate distancing.
-We may request continuing testing for those not vaccinated yet and, at some point, will tie access to offices to vaccine compliance for those not granted an “Exemption,” subject to CDC recommendations and a strict protocol that meets applicable federal and local government requirements.”
+We may request continuing testing for those not vaccinated yet, subject to CDC recommendations and a strict protocol that meets applicable federal and local government requirements.”

 Why I Wrote This: I wanted to reiterate that safety is all-important to us and that we’ll have a policy on vaccination and/or COVID testing.
 I also wanted to remind everyone that I believe people need to be in the office because it’s more efficient and where the highest creativity and teamwork take place.
 We have introduced flexibility, however, which I alluded to next.